nataliadavtyan/photo_counter/README.md

 ## Demo
 See [the demonstration](./photo-counter.gif)

-or test it yourself on Netlify: https://elaborate-frangollo-f168e2.netlify.app/
+or test it on Netlify: https://elaborate-frangollo-f168e2.netlify.app/

 ## Technologies
 The project is built using: